cobbler/cobbler.github.io/_posts/2022-11-15-roadmap-update.md

 ## Long term plans

-Noting concrete here but a list of things that come into my mind and partly already have tickets:
+Nothing concrete here but a list of things that come into my mind and partly already have tickets:

 - Transition away from XML-RPC
 - Introduce Rust or golang server side